What is Shining Stars Therapeutic Ministries?

 Our mission is to provide therapeutic horsemanship programs to children, adults & families with special needs in order to improve physical, mental, emotional and social areas of their lives.

-We have received many client referrals from surgeons, neurologists, hospitals, schools, etc.,·with recommendations from Hershey Medical Center, the Mental Health/Mental Retardation organization, and United Cerebral Palsy.
-At present, the organization coordinates over 130 service-minded volunteers to implement its current programs.
-All volunteers are required to have background clearances and attend classroom and arena trainings.
+We have received many client referrals from surgeons, neurologists, hospitals, schools, etc., with recommendations from Hershey Medical Center, the MH/IDD organization, and United Cerebral Palsy.
+At present, the organization coordinates over 200 service-minded volunteers to implement its current programs.
+All volunteers are required to have background clearances and arena training.

 Therapeutic Horsemanship can help to: